ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 .. rubric:: LLVMBackendTutorialExampleCode/cpu0_verilog/cpu0IIs.v
 .. literalinclude:: ../LLVMBackendTutorialExampleCode/cpu0_verilog/cpu0IIs.v

-In addition to cpu0IIs.v, the "`ifdef CPU0II" in cpu0.v is added for extended slt, beq, bne instructions.
+In addition to cpu0IIs.v, the "\`ifdef CPU0II" in cpu0.v is added for extended instructions, slt, beq and bne.

 Run the Cpu0II